Enemas: Is this the recovery tool you’re not using yet?

 Most people greet the notion of home enemas with a wince and a snicker.
-Knowing the benefits of an enema can change that wince into a sigh of relief.
-An enema can be a very nurturing experience!
+But knowing the benefits of an enema can change that wince into a sigh of relief.
+When administered safely, an enema can actually be a very nurturing experience.

-When you start drinking probiotic beverages like CocoBiotic, bacteria and yeast may begin to die off in your intestines.
-You can use a gentle home enema to release these toxins and restore health.
+When you start drinking probiotic beverages like CocoBiotic, harmful bacteria and yeast may begin to die off in your intestines.
+You can use a gentle home enema to support the release of these toxins.

-An enema is a method to flush waste out of the colon.
-It’s not such a bad idea when you consider that the average person may have up to 10 pounds or more of non-eliminated waste in the large intestine!
+An enema is a method to help flush waste out of the colon.
+It’s not such a bad idea when you consider that the average person may potentially hold up to 10 pounds or more of non-eliminated waste in the large intestine.

 - Loss of appetite